 🏀 Finals for the Hoopla Steam Challenge shootout will be held in the main tent in the Dublin Pub parking lot.
 Awards for the Hoopla 4-Miler Race are planned to begin at 9 a.m. at Carillon Park,1000 Carillon Blvd., Dayton, and prizes from the Golden Basketball scavenger hunt contest will be rewarded.

 🏀 Organizers say 20 gold painted basketballs will be strategically placed around the Oregon District.
 Those who find the balls will receive a prize and a chance to shoot a basket for an additional prize.
+I've asked what the prizes are

 Most Oregon District businesses plan to participate in Sunday’s family-friendly event.